norvig/paip-lisp/docs/chapter5.md

 > (pat-match '((?* ?x) a b (?* ?x)) '(1 2 a b a b 1 2 a b)) ⇒ NIL
 ```

-This fails because `?x` is matched against the subsequence `(1 2)`, and then the remaining pattern succesfully matches the remaining input, but the final call to `match-variable` fails, because `?x` has two different values.
+This fails because `?x` is matched against the subsequence `(1 2)`, and then the remaining pattern successfully matches the remaining input, but the final call to `match-variable` fails, because `?x` has two different values.
 The fix is to call `match-variable` before testing whether the `b2` fails, so that we will be sure to try `segment-match` again with a longer match no matter what the cause of the failure.

 ```lisp